kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 var cfg = ConfigurationHelper
            .Test.SetAutomaticTestRewrite(x => new EnvironmentReader().UseTestAutoRewrite());
 ```
-and then use the functions
+and then use these functions in PowerShell

 ```PowerShell
 function DoAutoRewrite()